-This Manual includes UB Law's Externship Program policies, which are crafted in accordance with the ABA Standards Rules of Procedure for Approval of Law Schools, Chapter 3, Standard 304, which governs field placement courses.
+This Manual includes the Law School's Externship Program policies -- crafted in accordance with the ABA Standards Rules of Procedure for Approval of Law Schools, Chapter 3, Standard 304 -- which governs field placement courses.
 I have included checklists and feedback rubrics to make this Manual as helpful as possible.
-In light of the changes created by COVID-19, I have updated this resource to provide specific ideas and tools to strengthen communication and supervision in a remote context.
+Since many legal offices have become remote or hybrid, I have updated this resource to provide specific ideas and tools to strengthen communication and supervision in a remote/hybrid context.